Cale-Torino/IP5306_Heartbeat_Circuit_Sketch/README.md

 [<img src="img/backb.jpg" width="500"/>](img/backb.jpg)

-Over the past few years I have been using the IP5306 chip and specifically the module shown in the image above.
+Over the past few years I have been using the *IP5306* chip and specifically the module shown in the image above.

-The mpdule is a great all in one solution for LiPo battery powered projects: charge, discharge, protection, 5v step up etc.
+The module is a great all in one solution for LiPo battery powered projects: charge, discharge, protection, 5v step up etc.

 That being said there is 1 massively annoying caveat:

-If the load current drops below 45mA during 32 seconds, the IP5306 will go into standby mode...
+**If the load current drops below 45mA during 32 seconds, the IP5306 will go into standby mode...**

 For low power battery operations this is simply unacceptable.. and I will not simply increase the current draw to keep it on.

-There is and I2C version which allows us to change a few settings like standby mode in the IP5306 but for this fix I will focus on the "dumb version".
+There is an I2C version which allows us to change a few settings like standby mode in the IP5306 but for this fix I will focus on the "dumb version".

 ## Solution

-An easy solution is to create a simple heartbeat solution.
+An easy solution is to create a simple heartbeat circuit.

-Since there is a button which will prevent the IC from going into standby mode, if pressed it will reset the 32 seconds 45mA timer.
+Since there is a button which will prevent the IC from going into standby mode, if pressed it will reset the *32 seconds 45mA* timer.

 The module I have also has a solder pad where I can easily solder a wire to control this button via an MCU.

-Using a BC457 NPN transistor we can create a simple switch to "press the button" at least once within the 32 seconds within a loop.
+Using a *BC457 NPN* transistor we can create a simple switch to "press the button" at least once within the 32 seconds within a loop.

 In this way we can constantly keep the module powered.